Khalid-ATHS/MathHelper/README.md

 # MathHelper
-Ask questions for 2 maximum hints on what to do regarding what you requested help with.
+Ask questions for hints & tops on what to do regarding what you requested help with.

+Note: The code itself has been made woth the help of Artifical Intelligence.